-Some are intimidated by the size of a Class A but don’t want to cram into a Class B. Luckily, the Class C is a happy medium between these two.
+Some are intimidated by the size of a Class A but don’t want to cram into a Class B. Luckily; the Class C is a happy medium between these two.
 The Class C may be the perfect RVing option if you want a motorhome for your family of 4 but don’t want to spend the money.

 Most people love the features and amenities available on the Class C motorhome.
 Class Cs are built on powerful and larger chassis than Class Bs.
-This size and power means you will get many nice features and amenities.
-It is not uncommon to see large kitchens, living spaces, and queen sized beds.
-They may not be as feature rich as Class As but the options provided tend to please most people.
+This size and power mean you will get many nice features and amenities.
+It is not uncommon to see large kitchens, living spaces, and queen-sized beds.
+They may not be as feature rich as Class As, but the options provided tend to please most people.

 Class C motorhomes are more expensive than Class B options but are still cheaper if you know you want a motorhome.
-Class Cs are also fuel efficient so you want find yourself dreading the needle nearing empty every time you hit the road.
+Class Cs are also fuel efficient, so you want to find yourself dreading the needle nearing empty every time you hit the road.

 Disadvantages of Class C Motorhomes